Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 How do I take screenshots and save snips on Windows 10?

-Snipping tool is also included on Windows 10 and the app and usage are absolutely identic.
+The snipping tool is also included on Windows 10 and the app and usage are absolutely identic.

 Even the opening process is the same on the old OS so all the solutions above will still apply to Windows 10 as well.